 TG: How do you wind down at the end of the night?

 KS: Your evening routine is just as important as your morning routine.
 Set the alarm and plug in the phone across the room.
 Then visualize your next day and set those goals about how you want your morning to go, how you want your day to go, and you can make that happen.
-That’s the most magical, most beautiful part about your life — that you can do it all and you are in control of all of it.
+That’s the most magical, most beautiful part of your life — that you can do it all and you are in control of all of it.

 Stay up to date or catch-up on all our podcasts with Arianna Huffington here.